-- Prepare master plan for single registry MIS and M&E - Conduct study to review the current selection processes, aligned to the eligibility criteria to be used for each scheme - Collect proposals for consolidation of smaller programmes get them approved by CMC - Prepare reports on consolidation of small scale programmes - Enhance capacity of women for protection, leadership, self-respect, entrepreneurship, social support and risk mitigation - Ensure gender-responsive programme design with strengthened gender-focused result monitoring using sex-disaggregated data - Consolidate smaller programmes incorporating empowering elements for women and provide services through a digitized single registry MIS and G2P payment.
+- Prepare master plan for single registry MIS and M&E - Conduct study to review the current selection processes, aligned to the eligibility criteria to be used for each scheme - Support assessment and collection of proposals for consolidation of smaller programmes for approval by the CMC - Prepare assessment and reports on consolidation of small scale programmes - Guide and support establishing a system by the Planning Commission to ensure genderresponsive programme design with strengthened gender-focused result monitoring using sexdisaggregated data - Guide consolidation of smaller programmes incorporating empowering elements for women. - Support in policy decision and assessment of services through a digitized single registry MIS and G2P payment.